MattD18/IDD-Fa18-Lab1/README.md

   delay(1000);                       // wait for a second
 }

-Need to change the delays
+I changed the delay(XXXX) lines in order to change the rate of blinking.
+Delay takes an input in miliseconds, and following a call to digitalWrite, controls how long the LED stays on or off.

 **c.
 What circuit element would you want to add to protect the board and external LED?**

-We would want to add a resistor.
-According to Ohm's Law I = V/R so as resistance approaches zero, current approaches infinity which causes a short circuit
+I would want to add a resistor.
+According to Ohm's Law (I = V/R) as resistance approaches zero, current approaches infinity which can cause a short circuit.

 **d.
 At what delay can you no longer *perceive* the LED blinking?
 How can you prove to yourself that it is, in fact, still blinking?**

-At 13ms i.e delay(13) I can no longer percieve the LED to be blinking.
-I proved to myself the LED was blinking my recording it using the Slo-Mo function on my iphone
+At 13ms, i.e delay(13), I can no longer percieve the LED to be blinking.
+I proved to myself the LED was blinking my recording it using the Slo-Mo function on my iPhone.

 ### 2. Blink your LED